fourTheorem/slic-watch/README.md

  8. SNS
  9. EventBridge

- Support:
+SLIC Watch is available for Serverless Framework, AWS SAM and CloudFormation.

-1. SLIC Watch is available as a Serverless Framework plugin.
-Serverless Framework v2 and v3 are supported.
+ * Serverless Framework v2 and v3 are supported in the SLIC Watch Serverless Plugin.
-2. SLIC Watch is available as a CloudFormation Macro published in the SAR repository.
+ * SLIC Watch is available as a CloudFormation Macro published in the Serverless Application Repository (SAR).
+This allows you to add SLIC Watch to SAM or CloudFormation templates by simply adding a Transform to your template.

 ## Getting Started - Serverless Plugin